FabricioProjects/Deep-Learning/Image_Recognition/README.md

-Code of state of art architectures as densely convolutions neural networds and residial neural networks (ResNet) for image recognition applications.
+Code of state of art architectures as 'densely convolutions neural networks' (DenseNet) and 'residial neural networks' (ResNet) for image recognition applications.